Drooping Eyelid Causes

-Blepharoplasty: The eyelid folds and often pushes the eyelids down and drape over the eyelashes and eyelid margin.
-Hooding of the eyelids may be a hereditary feature, but is also seen with aging.
+The eyelid folds.
+It often pushes the eyelids down and drapes over the eyelashes and eyelid margin.
+Hooding of the eyelids may be a hereditary feature or occur with aging.
 Blepharoplasty removes some of the eyelid fold and restores a more youthful appearance.

-Lid muscle lift: Advancement and reattachment of the eyelid muscle (levator), is effective when the muscle function is good.
-Occasionally, when the muscle has poor function, resection may be necessary.
+Advancement and reattachment of the eyelid muscle (levator) are effective when the muscle function is good.
+When the muscle is no longer functioning properly, resection or removal of a portion of the levator muscle may be necessary.

-Sling procedure: When the levator muscle function is absent or very poor, a sling procedure is the best treatment to achieve a good lid level.
+When the levator muscle function is absent or very poor, a sling procedure is the best treatment to achieve a desirable lid level.

-A skilled oculoplastic surgeon can perform an “eye lift” to restore normal lid level, contour, and symmetry, appropriate create and fold, and good lash position by bringing both precision and keen aesthetics to the procedure.
+A skilled oculoplastic surgeon can perform an “eye lift” to restore the lid level, contour, symmetry, appropriate crease and fold, and good lash position by bringing both precision and keen aesthetics to the procedure.

-Whereas another surgeon might achieve a good functional result that is not necessarily a cosmetic improvement, Dr. Kaltreider ensures both.
+Whereas another surgeon might improve functional objectives, Dr. Kaltreider restores function and aesthetics.
 You’ll see better and look better thanks to this outpatient eyelid procedure, performed in her Charlottesville office.

-Total healing time varies from individual to individual, but generally, you are very presentable by the beginning of the second week, sometimes as early as three days after surgery.
-Follow-up is very important—early to remove sutures and later to evaluate after swelling has disappeared and lid crease incisions have faded.
-The stability of the lid position, symmetry, contour, and lid crease are evaluated at the later visit to be sure that you are happy with your eyelid and all parameters are optimal for the health of your eye and eyelids.
+Total healing time following surgical repair of drooping eyelids varies from individual to individual.
+Still, generally, you are very presentable by the beginning of the second week, sometimes as early as three days after surgery.
+Follow-up is essential—early to remove sutures and later to evaluate after swelling has disappeared, and lid crease incisions have faded.
+Dr. Kaltreider will evaluate the stability of the lid position, symmetry, contour, and lid crease at the later visit to ensure you are happy with your eyelid and that all parameters are optimal for the health of your eye and eyelids.